Constant Curvature Models in Sub-Riemannian Geometry: Introduction

+In sub-Riemannian geometry, which studies a manifold $M$ with a sub-Riemannian metric $g$ defined on a non holonomic distribution $D$, all three approaches are working, but, as it was noted by A. M. Vershik and L.D.
+Faddeev \cite{VF10}, they lead to different equations for "sub-Riemannian geodesics".
+As they remark, in Riemannian geometry a geodesic may be defined as (locally) shortest curve and as a straightest curve, but in sub-Riemannain geometry these two notions are not equivalent.
+The definition of a sub-Riemannian geodesic as a shortest curve is based on the notion of Carnot-Carateodory metric $d(x,y)$ on a sub-Riemannian manifold $(M,D,g)$, defined as the infimum of length of horizontal curves, joining points $x,y \in M$.
+It is used in optimisation control theory.
+A. Agrachev et al., using a power series decomposition of the square of the distance function, define the curvature of sub-Riemannian metric and use it for infinitesimal variation of geodesics.

+In non-holonomic mechanics, the geodesics are most important as straightest curves.
+The evolution of mechanical system with non-holonomic constrains is described by geodesic equation $\nabla_{\dot{\gamma}}\dot{\gamma} =0 $ for horizontal curve $\gamma(t)$, where $\nabla : \Gamma(D) \times \Gamma(D) \to \Gamma(G)$ is a partial connection, defined by the Koszul formula on a sub-Riemannian manifold $(M,D,g)$ with a fixed complementary to $D$ distribution, see \cite{VF10}, \cite{DG}.
+Moreover, V.V.
+Wagner proposed an extension of the sub-Riemannian metric to Riemannian one, by choosing some auxillary complementary distributions and use it to define the curvature for the partial connection such that its vanishing is equivalent to the flatness of the partial connection $\nabla$.

-There are several different approaches to the curvature in sub-Riemannian geometry.
+Summarizing, there are diverse approaches applying different types of connections and curvature concepts in sub-Riemannian geometry.
 Depending on the problem one could \begin{itemize} \item construct a partial connection \cite{CCh09}; \item use the notion of a connection over a bundle map \cite{Lang01,Lang03}; \item extend sub-Riemannian metric to Riemannian metric \cite{FG95,DV10,Hl12}; \item use a very general variational approach to the curvature \cite{ABR}. \end{itemize} The goal of this paper is to provide an efficient framework to tackle different equivalence problems in sub-Riemannian geometry.
 We use Cartan-Tanaka theory to construct a canonical Cartan connection and study the structure of the curvature tensor.
 The primary application we had in mind during the work on the paper was the study of constant curvature sub-Riemannian spaces.
-They poses the biggest possible symmetry algebra among the structures with the same metric symbol, see Section \ref{S:constCurv}.
+They possess the biggest possible symmetry algebra among the structures with the same metric symbol, see Section \ref{S:constCurv}.
 We classify constant curvature sub-Riemannian structures in 2 particularly interesting cases: contact distributions and free 2-step distributions.

-Consider a distribution $D$ on the manifold $M$ and a metric $S$ on $D$.
+Consider a distribution $D$ on the manifold $M$.
 The sheaf $\mathcal D^{-1}=\mathcal D$ of vector fields with all values in $D$ generates the filtration by sheaves

 We say that $D$ is a bracket generating distribution if for some $k$, $\mathcal D^{-k}$ is the sheaf of all vector fields on $M$.
 In particular, there is the corresponding filtration of subspaces $T_xM=D^{-k}_x\supset \dots \supset D^{-1}_x$ at each $x\in M$ and the associated graded tangent space